confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 |sr-long| allows for schema evolution and provides compatibility checks to ensure that the contract between producers and consumers is not broken.
 This is especially important in Kafka because producers and consumers are decoupled applications that are sometimes developed by different teams.
 Compatibility checks on schemas allow producers and consumers to update independently and evolve their schemas independently, with assurances that they can read new and legacy data.
-|sr| can check compatibility of a new schema against the latest registered schema, or if configured for _transitive_ then it checks against all previously registered schemas.
+|sr| can check compatibility of a new schema against just the latest registered schema, or if configured as transitive then it checks against _all_ previously registered schemas, not just the latest one.

 These are the types of `compatibility types <https://docs.confluent.io/current/schema-registry/docs/config.html#avro-compatibility-level>`_: